taromorimoto/teuvopeltoniemi/_pages/publications.md

 \*Peltoniemi, Teuvo: ehealth - a powerful new approach in prevention and treatment of mental health issues.
 A paper prepared for the 28th Congress of The World Federation for Mental Health, “Equity and Mental Health”, Cairo, Egypt, 4-8 September 2005.

-\*Peltoniemi, Teuvo: New information technology stress at workplaces in Finland.
-A paper presented at the 28th Congress of The World Federation for Mental Health, “Equity and Mental Health”, Cairo, Egypt, 4-8 September 2005.
+\*Peltoniemi, Teuvo:" New information technology stress at workplaces in Finland".
+28th Congress of The World Federation for Mental Health, “Equity and Mental Health”, Cairo, Egypt, 4-8 September 2005.

 \*Peltoniemi, Teuvo: Experiences and perspectives in using telematics in addictions prevention in Europe.
 “The use of audiovisual technology in addiction prevention and therapy” seminar, Athens, Greece, 26-30 June 2005.